 This workshop focuses professionals on the cognitive set of the intrafamilial and position of trust sex offender.
-The presenter will expand and clarify elements of investigation, prosecution and effective containment.
+We will expand and clarify elements of investigation, prosecution and effective containment.
 We will discuss sex offenders' perceptions, ideation, grooming strategies and cognitive processes.
 The impact of the Internet and the offenders' digital behavior will be explored and explained.
 Participants will leave this session with a new understanding of sex offenders, their thoughts and digital behaviors which will enhance the ability to investigate, prosecute, supervise and treat sex offenders.

 Unmasking the Sexual Offender (Part 1 & 2)

 Very Young Girls: GEMS Documentary Screening with Q&A

-Jenia Brown, Deanna Green, Al Krok
+Jenia Brown, Al Krok, Ali Wolf

 Girls Educational and Mentoring Services (GEMS) will screen their documentary Very Young Girls.
 The critically acclaimed documentary is used as a backdrop for probing insightful discussion about the commercial sexual exploitation of children (CSEC).
 After viewing the film, audience members will have the opportunity to ask questions, react to themes raised in the film, and respond to questions raised by the facilitators.
 The following are commonly discussed topics: Stereotypes about girls involved in the commercial sex industry; Relationship between child sexual abuse and commercial sexual exploitation of children; Contradictions between laws that protect girls from sexual abuse/exploitation and those that criminalize these underage girls; Specific types of services commercially sexually exploited youth require.